des reins avec un fond de feuillages dans une main

 The innate Jing, which comes from the sexual essences of the father and mother, is present from the moment of fertilisation.
 It conditions the child’s vitality, development, health and immunity.

-Mìng mén: the door of life or door of destiny
+Mìng mén: the gate of life, or gate of destiny

 Acquired Jing comes from the subtle essences extracted from food by the spleen and stomach, and from the air by the lungs.
 When the postnatal Jing is abundant, it is stored in the Kidneys and maintains and nourishes the prenatal Jing.